Healthy as a Horse?

 Typical feeding instructions

-enough rarely is.
+Of course, humans seem to be particularly bad at leaving things alone.
+Good enough rarely is.
 For the horse, this has meant that he now gets fed a couple times a day, mostly with dried or processed food, exercised a few times a week, and separated from his buddies.
-At the same time, he’s packed into small boxes called stables.
+At the same time, removed from the grasslands, he’s packed into small boxes called stables.
 While this change in surroundings doesn’t seem to immediately jump out as a prescription for health and happiness, especially compared to how they had it before people intervened, horses still seem to get along well in spite of these roadblocks.

-Even so, insofar as basic biological needs go, nothing has really changed for the horse.
-He’s still a big creature, who generates a lot of body heat, so he really doesn’t need to be blanketed, especially in a climate as warm as that of southern California.
+And that’s because, insofar as basic biological needs go, nothing has really changed for the horse.
+He’s still a big creature, who generates a lot of body heat, so he really doesn’t need to be blanketed, especially warm climates, but pretty much anywhere.
 He still can obtain or manufacture all of his own nutritional needs from his relatively simple diet of any one of a number of hays, so under most circumstances, he really doesn’t need any additional vitamins, minerals, hoof growth promoters, digestive system improvers, etc., etc., added to his feed trough.
 He will almost always eat like a horse, and look forward to a handful of carrots or apples, no matter how much he’s been recently fed.
 Eating is what horses are supposed to do!

-From a veterinary perspective, I’m not so amazed that I get to see horses that are cut, colicing or lame on a relatively frequent basis as I am amazed that I don’t see more problems, given all that people do to them.
+From a veterinary perspective, I’m not so amazed that I get to see horses that are cut, colicking or lame as I am amazed that I don’t see more problems, given all that people do to them.
 People seem to be constantly putting their horses into compromising situations, for example, throwing up obstacles for them to jump over, or trying to make them trot in place.
-I mean, if you put a horse in a ring full of jumps, he’s smart enough to go around them, and as for trotting, he normally does that when he wants to go somewhere, not when he wants to stand still.
+I mean, if you put a horse in a ring full of jumps, he’s generally smart enough to go around them, and as for trotting, he normally trots when he wants to go somewhere (even though he usually prefers walking), not when he wants to stand still.

-As long as you exercise your horse regularly and reasonably, and feed him well, in amounts appropriate for his health your horse is unlikely to experience serious health problems.
-(Here’s a hint – if your horse looks good and feels good, it’s probably because you’re mostly doing things right, even if you aren’t spending $200 a month on supplements.)
-Sure, there are occasional exceptions, but in most cases horses really are as healthy as, well, a horse!
+So, look, as long as you exercise your horse regularly and reasonably, and feed him well, in amounts appropriate for his health your horse is unlikely to experience many serious health problems for most of his life.
+(Here’s a hint – if your horse looks good and feels good, it’s probably because you’re mostly doing things right, even if you aren’t spending $200 – or more – a month on supplements and such.)
+Sure, there are occasional exceptions, but in most cases horses really are as healthy as, well…. a horse!